sprigyig/DCPUAlpha/README.md

 Currently you can run demo.Main and you will get a spaceship in the void.
 This spaceship loads DCPU16 code from a binary and runs it.

 You can interrupt the egines (#1-4 are the corners, clockwise starting in the top right.
 5 is the one on top, and 6 is the one on bottom.)
-The value of register a will determine how "on" the engine is.
+The value of register a should be 0, and B is the power.
+Otherwise you can use the nifty synchronizer business - check the docs for howtos.

 Interrupting the sensor (on #7) will fill A with your X location (provided it isn't too big.)
 B with your Y location, C with error codes if either of the previous fail due to size, X with your rotation in degrees, and Y with your rotation rate in degrees/second.